OpenScienceMOOC/Module-6-Open-Access-to-Research-Papers/key_elements.md

     * Check which other additional services are offered by the journal (e.g., XML conversion, publication of updated versions, text and data mining allowances).

-    * Check journal ‘whitelists’ (e.g., [The Norwegian Register for Scientific Journals, Series and Publishers](https://dbh.nsd.uib.no/publiseringskanaler/Forside.action?request_locale=en)).
+    * Check journal whitelists (e.g., [The Norwegian Register for Scientific Journals, Series and Publishers](https://dbh.nsd.uib.no/publiseringskanaler/Forside.action?request_locale=en)).

 * Draft a summary statement/report outlining the pros and cons of these outlets (e.g., editorial quality, OA policies).